DownHomeDigital AV receivers Best 7 Channel AV Receivers

 Cons

-Marantz SR5015 – best premium
+Marantz SR5015 – premium

+The developer has worked hard to make this receiver as powerful as possible, and I was inquisitive whether it could cope with all the tasks I’d prepared for it.
 All channels are equipped with discrete high-current amplifiers, so you get 100W with 8 Ohm speakers and 140W with 6 Ohm analogs.
 Thanks to the low-impedance driver, you can pair the receiver with a wide variety of speakers and always get a balanced sound.
 I like an Auto Eco Mode that automatically handles the power output to speakers by evaluating volume level and on-screen eco meter.
 That’s really cool.

 Some users reported problems with screening video content in 8K at 60Hz, but I didn’t experience any difficulties.
 Everything was smooth and crisp.
 If you are dissatisfied with video quality, you should try Dynamic HDR and Quick Media Switching that are available in this version.

 I’ve put this receiver to the harsh test and listened to all the compositions listed above several times and from different sources.
 Just WOW!
 You can hardly confuse Marantz’s native sound with other receivers.
 It is so rich and melodic with an exquisite sonic signature.
-The quality of sound far surpasses Denon AVR-X2700H and Pioneer Elite models.
+The quality of sound far surpasses Denon AVR-X2800H and Pioneer Elite models.

 All in all, I can call Marantz SR5015 the best 7 channel receiver for anyone who can afford to buy such a premium device.
 The multi-dimensional audio output guarantees a refined sound stage in any environment, especially when paired with Dolby Atmos and similar systems.
 The HEOS technology lets you enjoy uninterrupted audio across several rooms or define a particular music zone.